pryv/dev-site/source/faq-api.md

 ### Can I limit the number of apps that can send an auth request to users ?

 To do so, you can either :
 - Maintain a register of authorized *appIds* that can send auth requests and launch a verification protol every time an app is requesting access to users' data from the [Token generator page](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://reg.pryv.me/service/info).
-You can implement it by modifying the source code of the [app-web-auth3-flow](https://github.com/pryv/app-web-auth3).
+You can implement it by modifying the source code of the [app-web-auth3-flow](https://github.com/pryv/app-web-auth3) and adding a frontend web app that performs this validation step.
 - Or limit the use of some API methods (such as [authentication methods](https://api.pryv.com/reference/#authentication) or [create.access](https://api.pryv.com/reference/#create-access)) to specific IP addresses.
 In this way, you can control who can create accesses for apps.

 ## Notification system